-Luca Bolognini (1979) is one of Europe’s leading privacy experts.
-Lawyer and President of the Italian Institute for Privacy and Data Valorisation, founding partner of the international law firm ICT Legal Consulting, with offices in Rome, Milan, Bologna and Amsterdam, and partner law firms in other 19 countries.
-He teaches privacy and data law in universities and master courses in Italy and overseas, and serves as ethics and privacy advisor for several EU Horizon 2020 research projects on smart cities, Big Data, cybersecurity, privacy and the Internet of Things.
-Author of many articles for national and international magazines, newspapers and scientific journals, he has published books and essays with Giuffrè (including the best-seller volume “Il Regolamento Privacy Europeo“, the first Italian commentary on the GDPR), RCS Etas, Corriere della Sera, Rubbettino and Springer.
-A new Luca’s book has been published during summer 2018: “A.I.
-Artificial Insanity – Reflections on the resilience of human intelligence”, a pamphlet about digital rights, Big Data law and impacts of Artificial Intelligence on human lives.
+Luca Bolognini (1979) is a European privacy and data protection expert.
+Leading Individual Data Privacy and Data Protection The Legal 500 (Italy) 2020-2021-2022.
+Ranked Chambers Europe 2022.
+Attorney at law and President of the Italian Institute for Privacy and Data Valorisation.
+Founding partner of the international law firm ICT Legal Consulting, with offices in Rome, Milan, Bologna, Amsterdam, Helsinki, Madrid, Athens, Melbourne and partner law firms in other 49 countries, and co-founder of ICTLC SpA and of the Italian cybersecurity firm ICT Cyber Consulting srl.
+He teaches privacy and data law at several universities and master courses in Italy and overseas, and acts as ethics and privacy advisor for various EU research and innovation projects on smart cities, Big Data, cybersecurity and the Internet of Things.
+Luca is co-chair of the EuroPrivacy Board of Senior Experts.
+Author of many articles for national and international magazines, newspapers and scientific journals, he has published books and essays with Giuffrè Francis Lefebvre, RCS Etas, Corriere della Sera, Giappichelli, Rubbettino and Springer (including the best-seller volume “Il Regolamento Privacy Europeo“, the first Italian commentary on the GDPR, and the pamphlet “A.I.
+Artificial Insanity – Reflections on the resilience of human intelligence”).
+In 2022, his new book “The Art of Privacy“.

-Find below the detailed curriculum vitae
+Below the detailed curriculum vitae

-President of the Italian Institute for Privacy and Data Valorization, the main think tank dedicated to advanced data protection studies in Italy.
-Luca is a lawyer, member of the Rome Bar Association and founding partner of the law firm ICT Legal Consulting with offices in Milan, Rome, Bologna, Amsterdam and partner law firms in 19 other countries.
-Recommended Lawyer The Legal 500 EMEA 2018.
-Luca obtained his Law degree from the Alma Mater University of Bologna.
-He serves as independent ethics and privacy advisor for several European research and innovation projects (FP7 and Horizon 2020) and is a member of the PM board of the EU H2020 projects “Privacy Flag”, “Cloudwatch 2”, “Cyberwatching”, “ANITA”.
-During 2017, he was a founder, with the Italian Institute for Privacy, of the “CNAC – National Center Anti-Cyberbullying”, supported by relevant Italian and international companies and law firms.
-He has published studies on data protection and other legal aspects concerning Artificial Intelligence, ePrivacy, GDPR, Big Data, cloud computing, Internet of Things and Industry 4.0, smart contracts, fintech, e-health, data processing liability, right to monetize data, freedom of information, right to be forgotten, minors’ privacy, profiling and pseudonymization for scientific journals and both national and international newspapers (including Computer Law & Security Review, Diritto Economia e Tecnologie della Privacy, Corriere della Sera, Sole 24 Ore, Il Mondo, Affari Italiani, European Voice, The Wall Street Journal).
+Luca Bolognini (1979) is a European privacy and data protection lawyer.
+President of the Italian Institute for Privacy and Data Valorisation (Istituto Italiano per la Privacy e la Valorizzazione dei Dati), since 2008.
+Luca is a member of the Rome Bar Association and founding partner of the law firm ICT Legal Consulting with offices in Milan, Rome, Bologna, Amsterdam, Helsinki, Madrid, Athens, Melbourne and partner law firms in 49 other countries (Albania, Austria, Bangladesh, Belgium, Bosnia & Herzegovina, Brazil, Bulgaria, Canada, China, Czech Republic, Denmark, France, Germany, Ghana, Hungary, India, Indonesia, Ireland, Israel, Japan, Kenya, Luxembourg, Macedonia, Mexico, Moldova, Montenegro, New Zealand, Nigeria, Norway, Philippines, Poland, Portugal, Romania, Russia, Serbia, Singapore, Slovakia, South Africa, South Korea, Sweden, Switzerland, Taiwan, Thailand, Turkey, UAE, Uganda, UK, USA, Vietnam).
+Leading Individual Data Privacy and Data Protection The Legal 500 (Italy) 2020-2021-2022.
+Ranked Chambers Europe 2022.
+Recommended Lawyer The Legal 500 EMEA 2016 – 2017 – 2018 – 2020 – 2021 – 2022.
+IAPP Member, CIPP/E and TÜV Italia Certified Privacy Officer.
+He has co-founded ICTLC SpA and the cybersecurity firm ICT Cyber Consulting srl.
+He obtained his Law degree from the Alma Mater University of Bologna.
+Luca serves as an independent Ethics and Privacy Advisor for several European research and innovation projects (Horizon 2020) and as an Expert Coach for the Executive Agency for Small & Medium-sized Enterprises (EASME) of the European Commission.
+Member of the PM boards of the EU H2020 projects “Privacy Flag”, “Cloudwatch 2”, “Cyberwatching”, “ANITA”, “NGIoT”, “PREVENT”, “NIoVe”, “PolicyCloud”.
+In 2017, he founded the “CNAC – National Center Anti-Cyberbullying”, supported by relevant Italian and international companies and law firms.
+He speaks Italian and English fluently and has reasonable knowledge of Spanish.
+He has published studies on data protection and other legal aspects concerning Artificial Intelligence, e-Privacy, secondary use of data in the scientific research, R&D and marketing fields, Big Data, international data transfers, cloud & edge computing, Internet of Things and Industry 4.0, smart contracts, fintech, e-health, data processing liability and privacy “class actions”, right to monetize data, freedom of information, right to be forgotten, minors’ privacy, profiling, and pseudonymization for scientific journals and both national and international newspapers (including Computer Law & Security Review, Diritto Economia e Tecnologie della Privacy, Corriere della Sera, Sole 24 Ore, Il Mondo, Affari Italiani, European Voice, The Wall Street Journal).

-Luca is a member of the International Core Team of DataEthicsEU and co-chair of the EuroPrivacy Certification Board of Senior Experts.
-He regularly participates as a speaker at national and international conferences (including ITU Telecom World 2012 in Dubai and 2015 in Budapest) and radio/TV broadcasts on innovation policies matters.
-He has lectured at Alma Graduate School of the University of Bologna, at Scuola Superiore della Pubblica Amministrazione, at IED, at the IPSOA Privacy Officer master, at Unitelma, and for several other training and higher education programs and masters in Italy.
-Since 2015 Luca is in charge of teaching business data law at the Master in Big Data Management of LUISS Guido Carli, in Rome and, since 2010, he is in charge of teaching privacy law at the SSPL at the Faculty of Law of the University of Teramo, Italy.
-Since 2017, he is in charge of teaching EU data protection law at the 2nd level Master in cybersecurity, data protection and privacy at the University of Rome Tor Vergata, at the 2nd level Master in Labour Law at the Unimercatorum and at the Master in Advanced Studies on the Internet of Things at the University of Geneva.
+Luca is a member of the Experts Board of EU-IoT and co-chair of the EuroPrivacy Certification Scheme Board of Senior Experts.
+He regularly participates as a speaker to national and international conferences (including ITU Telecom World, IoT Week, Annual Privacy Forum, Privacy Day Forum, CPDP) and radio/TV broadcasts on innovation policies matters.
+He has lectured at Alma Graduate School of the University of Bologna, Scuola Superiore della Pubblica Amministrazione, CNR Pisa, Università Statale di Milano, IED, IPSOA and TÜV Sud Privacy Officer mastercourses and at several other training and higher education programs and masters in Italy.
+From 2010 to 2019, he has been in charge of teaching privacy law at the SSPL at the Faculty of Law of the University of Teramo, Italy.
+In the last 10 years, Luca’s been in charge of teaching EU data protection law at the Master in Big Data Management at LUISS Guido Carli, at the Master in cybersecurity, data protection and privacy at University of Rome Tor Vergata, at the Master in Labour Law at Unimercatorum, at the 2nd Level Master in Data Protection Officer at Politecnico di Milano, at the Master in Professionisti della digitalizzazione e della privacy at University Unitelma Sapienza, at the Master in Intelligenza Artificiale, Diritto ed Etica Delle Tecnologie Emergenti at Università Europea di Roma, at the “Corso Maestro Protezione Dati & Data Protection Designer®” at Academy Istituto Privacy, at the Master in Internet Ecosystem at University of Pisa, at the Advanced Master in Privacy, Cybersecurity and Data Management at Maastricht University, at the Master of Science in Medical Informatics at FHNW University of Applied Sciences and Arts Northwestern Switzerland and at the Master in Advanced Studies on the IoT at University of Geneva.